YuZhang-steven/online-slide/README.md

 - Add text, images, or videos to a page
 - Drag and move content anywhere within the page
-- resize and rotate contents
+- Resize and rotate content

 ## Getting Started

-You can check the online deployed demo in Vercel:
+Try the live demo on Vercel:
 [http://online-slide.vercel.app](http://online-slide.vercel.app)

 ### 1. Clone the Repository